 The art of escapism: Sailing into summer luxury with Maid Marian 2

-EINPresswire.com/ -- Maid Marian 2 – a renowned 33-metre luxury liner acknowledged as one of the most beautiful vintage yachts in the world, is setting sail around the Greek islands this summer.
+EINPresswire.com/ -- Maid Marian 2 – a renowned 33-metre luxury liner acknowledged as one of the most beautiful vintage yachts in the world, setting sail round the Greek islands this summer.

 Last year, the pre-war vessel celebrated her 90th anniversary with an extensive overhaul, resulting in the perfect blend of classic and contemporary living.